 Method:

-Blend the wheat flour, jaggery, salt, crushed cardamons and grated coconut.
-The dough needs to be the consistency of cookie dough.
-You can add water, or as we did, a few tablespoons of milk.
+- Blend the wheat flour, jaggery, salt, crushed cardamons and grated coconut to the consistency of cookie dough.
+Add a few tablespoons of milk to adjust thickness.

+Not yet done.
 M arranged a few appams in a plate (see pic), placed it in front of our home shrine and said a small prayer thanking Ganapati for our blessed lives.
-Then we feasted!
-Appams and milk!
+Then we feasted.
+Appams and milk.
+Yumm!

 Another variation is to add Dry fruits to the Dough, which gives a nice taste n makes it yummy to eat.